Monte Carlo or Bust!: Development

 Ken Annakin had a huge success with Those Magnificent Men in Their Flying Machines.
-In September 1965 he announced he would make a follow up to that film set in the early days of automobile racing.
+In September 1965 he announced he would make a follow-up to that film set in the early days of automobile racing.
 Its working title was The Monte Carlo Rally and All That Jazz.
 He wrote the script with Jack Davies, with whom he had collaborated on Those Magnificent Men.
-He wanted to re-use some of the old cast, including Terry Thomas, Gert Fröbe and Alberto Sordi, plus one American, possibly James Garner.
-Annaking estimated the film would cost under $6 million.
+He wanted to re-use some of the old cast, including Terry-Thomas, Gert Fröbe and Alberto Sordi, plus one American, possibly James Garner.
+Annakin estimated the film would cost under $6 million.

 In March 1968 Annakin announced that Tony Curtis would star.
-The cast would also include Terry Thomas, Gert Fröbe, Eric Sykes, Walter Chiari, and Alberto Sordi.
+The cast would also include Terry-Thomas, Fröbe, Eric Sykes, Walter Chiari, and Sordi.
 Finance was provided by Paramount and filming would take over six months in Rome, Monte Carlo and the Italian and French Alps.
 "I love the international flavor of it", said Annakin.